ZangenehTr/replit_meta_lingua/replit.md

 Database strategy: Use Replit/Neon for development only, migrate to self-hosted PostgreSQL for production in Iran.
 Code quality: Always avoid duplications - no duplicate code, methods, or logic.
 Prefer composition and reuse over duplication.
 Language preference: Default language set to Farsi (fa) for Iranian users.
-CRITICAL DIRECTIVE: 3-day deadline to achieve 100% functionality - NO hardcoded data, NO fake/mock data, NO non-functional buttons, NO duplications, comprehensive tests required, replace OpenAI with Ollama (user's server).
+CRITICAL DIRECTIVE: Before any implementation, check existing codebase to avoid duplication.
+NO hardcoded data, NO fake/mock data, NO non-functional buttons, always use real API calls and working e2e business logic.

 ## System Architecture